 Information Technology Services maintains an inventory of all telephone lines and related equipment and services which appear on the monthly invoice.
 See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS.

 Information Technology Services is responsible for coordinating all activity associated with the provision of long distance services for the University, including the issuance of Tender Calls, and Requests for Proposals, etc. See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS.

 University calling cards may be issued upon request, to Information Technology Services, and with the approval of the Unit Head.

 Personal long distance calls, including facsimile transmissions, are not to be billed to University telephone lines.

 6. Radio Licenses

-All requests for radio service that require a license from the Federal Department of Communications must be routed through Computing and Communications for approval.
-Invoices are paid directly from the requesting department's budget by Computing and Communications.
+All requests for radio service that require a license from the Federal Department of Communications must be routed through Information Technology Services for approval.
+Invoices are paid directly from the requesting department's budget by Information Technology Services.

 7. Lead-Time Required For Services

-The lead-time for work involving up to five telephone lines and/or sets is five working days from the date of issue by Computing and Communications.
+The lead-time for work involving up to five telephone lines and/or sets is five working days from the date of issue by Information Technology Services.
 Six to ten telephone lines/sets requires ten working days.
 Requests which involve more than ten line/sets are scheduled on a per-request basis.